skabbit/AudioNotebooks-AIDM/readme.md

 [librosa](https://github.com/bmcfee/librosa) currently needs some extra help on OS X, make sure to follow the instructions [here](https://github.com/bmcfee/librosa#hints-for-os-x) first.

 ```
-$ brew install ffmpeg # for loading and saving audio
+$ conda install ffmpeg  # for loading and saving audio
 $ git clone https://github.com/kylemcdonald/AudioNotebooks.git
 $ cd AudioNotebooks.git
 $ pip install -r requirements.txt
 $ jupyter notebook
 ```

+## AIDrumMachine

+This repo has one common script `random.operator - full script for idm.ipynb`, implementing all transformation of samples for https://github.com/googlecreativelab/aiexperiments-drum-machine, you need to clone this repository.
+Set `idm_root` to the root of the `aiexperiments-drum-machine` repository, in order to save the output files in the correct location.
+Set the path to the samples folder in the notebook to the variable `data_root`.
+All samples must be audio files readable by `ffmpeg`: wave, mp3, etc.
+Run all cells and then start `webpack-dev-server` inside the `aiexperiments-drum-machine` folder.

 ## Terminology